 Or for Pinnacle West Capital:

-Does Pinnacle West Capital Have A Good Return On Equity?
+Does Pinnacle West Capital Have A Good ROE?

-Most companies need money -- from somewhere -- to grow their profits.
+Virtually all companies need money to invest in the business, to grow profits.
 The cash for investment can come from prior year profits (retained earnings), issuing new shares, or borrowing.
 In the first and second cases, the ROE will reflect this use of cash for investment in the business.
-In the latter case, the use of debt will improve the returns, but will not change the equity.
+In the latter case, the debt used for growth will improve returns, but won't affect the total equity.
 That will make the ROE look better than if no debt was used.

-Pinnacle West Capital has a debt to equity ratio of 1.00, which is far from excessive.
+While Pinnacle West Capital does have some debt, with debt to equity of just 0.97, we wouldn't say debt is excessive.
 Its ROE isn't particularly impressive, but the debt levels are quite modest, so the business probably has some real potential.
-Judicious use of debt to improve returns can certainly be a good thing, although it does elevate risk slightly and reduce future optionality.
+Conservative use of debt to boost returns is usually a good move for shareholders, though it does leave the company more exposed to interest rate rises.